TritonDataCenter/sdc-headnode/README.md

 ```

 Features are generally used to enable the conditional inclusion of particular
-sets of build artifacts, depending on the type of build.
+sets of build artefacts, depending on the type of build.

-#### Conditional Artifact Inclusion
+#### Conditional Artefact Inclusion

 Through the definition and activation of [Features](#feature-definition) via
 the `"features"` key in the build specification, particular subsets of build
-artifacts may be included or excluded.
+artefacts may be included or excluded.

 For example, the `"debug-platform"` feature is used to determine whether the
 release or DEBUG build of the operating system platform image is included in